Map Local

 - Browse to select an existing file

-- Create File to generate a new mock file (saved to
+- Create File to save the current editor content as a new mock file

 -